Warkworth: Hotspur’s Castle

 It was during Hotspur’s time that the extensive building of much of the castle we see today began in the 1380s including the impressive keep.
 For much of the period that followed Warkworth became the principal Percy residence.

-The war hungry Harry ‘Hotspur’ is a major character in William Shakespeare’s ‘Henry IV’ and Warkworth described in the words of Shakespeare as a “worm-eaten hold of ragged stone” is a setting for some of the scenes in the play.
+The war-hungry Harry ‘Hotspur’ is a major character in William Shakespeare’s ‘Henry IV‘ and Warkworth is described in the words of Shakespeare as a “worm-eaten hold of ragged stone” being a setting for some of the scenes in the play.

 In one scene the notorious Hotspur is described by Henry, the Prince of Wales: